ghostman2311/dialycheckin/plan.md

 # Define a clear goal

-I want to learn the full stack applications and data structures.
+I want to learn the full stack applications(MERN) and data structures.

 ## Are you commited to this?